frctl/fractal/docs/guides/integration.md

-# Guide: Integrating your component library
+# Guide: Integration guide

+> This guide is currently a **work in progress** and may be incomplete at this time.

+Once you've built your component library, you can use Fractal's API to help integrate your components into your site, application or build workflow.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->